eikek/county/README.md

 given set of nodes.
 The same can be achieved by using path patterns with wildcards `*` or `?`.
 For example:

-    county("a.*.1").increment()
     county("a.b.1", "a.c.1").increment()
+    county("a.b|c.1").increment()

 would increment the counters `a.b.1` and `a.c.1`.
+You can specify a list of children to select by separating the names by '|'.
+All nodes that don't exist, are created.

-You can use `*` to match any character multiple times or `?` to match exactly one character.
+Additionally, you can use wildcards to select from _existing child nodes_.
+Use `*` to match any character multiple times or `?` to match exactly one character.

+    county("a.*.1").increment()

 If the path pattern does not match any node, an empty counter is returned that cannot be modified.

 ### Filtering Keys